Generic Name: cyclosporine (SYE kloe SPOR een)

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Many drugs can interact with cyclosporine.
+Many drugs can interact with Gengraf.
 Not all possible interactions are listed here.
-Tell your doctor about all your medications and any you start or stop using during treatment with cyclosporine, especially:
+Tell your doctor about all your current medicines and any you start or stop using, especially:

 More about Gengraf (cyclosporine)